indiesoftby/defold-yagames/README.md

 ### Checklist For Releasing Game

 1. [Sign up as a developer](https://yandex.ru/dev/games/doc/dg/concepts/about.html?lang=en).
-2. Translate your game to the Russian language (*tip:* It's a great idea to translate your game title into Russian too.).
+2. Translate your game to the Russian language (*tip:* translate your game title into Russian too!).
 English and Turkish are optional [(more info)](https://yandex.ru/dev/games/doc/dg/concepts/languages-and-domains.html?lang=en).
 3. Prepare assets for the catalogue:
     - Icon 512 x 512 px.
     - Cover 800 x 470 px.